scaleoutsean/awesome-solidfire/README.md

 ### File-sharing (NFS, SMB)

 - SolidFire itself is iSCSI only, so for file sharing you'd need another layer (VM or appliance) to consume iSCSI and share it with SMB or NFS or S3 clients
-- Example 1: NetApp ONTAP Select 9.10 (single node or HA, including Active-Active stretch clusters with one ONTAP Select VM and NetApp HCI cluster per each site ([Metrocluster SDS](https://docs.netapp.com/us-en/ontap-select/concept_ha_config.html))
+- Example 1: NetApp ONTAP Select 9.10 - single node or HA, including Active-Active stretch clusters with one ONTAP Select VM and NetApp HCI cluster per each site ([Metrocluster SDS](https://docs.netapp.com/us-en/ontap-select/concept_ha_config.html))
   - Read-only and read-write caching:
     - NFS (on-prem and hybrid cloud, read-only): NetApp ONTAP Select with [FlexCache](https://www.netapp.com/us/info/what-is-flex-cache.aspx)
     - SMB (hybrid cloud, read-write):